magiclabs/example-electron/README.md

 ## Main.js

 `electron/main.js` contains the `main process` for the app.
 When it's ready, we create our Electron app using the `BrowserWindow` module, and load it with our React app which is running in the background on `localhost:3000`.
-When the user closes out of the window, quit the app.
 All of this code is run in a `Node.js` environment.

 ```js
 const { app, BrowserWindow } = require('electron');